ibmresilient/resilient-community-apps/fn_service_now/docs/customize_snow_guide/README.md

 | record | `GlideRecord` | `GlideRecord` object of the current table record (usually this is `current` in Workflows) |

 #### Returns:
-*A string containing the URL link of the SOAR record*
+*A string containing the URL link of the SOAR record*.

 ---

 ### `getResilientType(GlideRecord record)`

-* Gets the IBM SOAR Type for a linked record (i.e. "Incident" or "Task")
+* Gets the SOAR Type for a linked record (i.e. "Incident" or "Task").

 #### Parameters:
 | Name | Type | Description |